 Set up an installment payment plan.
 If you won’t be able to pay the tax due within 120 days, you can apply for an Installment Agreement with the IRS.
 This will give you up to 72 months to pay your tax debt.
 But if the amount due is greater than $25,000, you will need to complete a financial disclosure.

 Whether you’re permitted more time to pay your tax bill, or you set up an installment agreement, interest and penalties will apply to the unpaid balance.
 It’s not a perfect arrangement, but at least you can rest assured knowing you won’t go to debtor’s prison because you can’t pay your taxes!

-Related: What is Tax Evasion?
+- What Is Tax Evasion?

 If you file your return electronically, the refund is generally processed within 21 days of the e-file acceptance date.
 In most cases, it will be less.
 If you file a paper return, it will take between six to eight weeks.